Devesh176/Fatigue_estm_AI/README.md

   - 90° fibers resist transverse loads → improve dimensional stability.
   - ±45° fibers enhance shear resistance → crucial for fatigue and torsion.
   - Testing Protocol: The coupons underwent tension-tension fatigue tests at a frequency of 5.0 Hz with a stress ratio of R ≈ 0.14.
 The tests followed ASTM Standards D3039 and D3479.
+Note: L1_S17 stands for Layup 1 specimen 17th of Layup 1.
 ---

 ### Data Acquisition